 The skin of the face stretches to match the new lower jaw position when the mouth opens.
 That usually creates recognizable creases under the nose.

-The Automated Lipsync rig in Adobe Character Animator allows you to insert 14 mouth shapes for automatic sound/expression recognition.
+The automated Lipsync rig in Adobe Character Animator allows you to insert 14 mouth shapes for automatic sound/expression recognition.

 Standard Mouth Structure for Adobe Character Animator

-Neutral (referred to a closed mouth), Surprised, and Smile are the 3 mouth shapes that are recognized by the camera based on your mouth expression during the recordings.
+Neutral (referred to as a closed mouth), Surprised, and Smile are the 3 mouth shapes that are recognized by the camera based on your mouth expression during the recordings.

 11 more mouth shapes (also called visemes) are: M, S, D, Ee, Aa, Uh, Oo, R, W-oo, F, and L